ec363/parsleyapp/inst/md/help.md

 **Data files are not uploading**

-Check that the uploaded file corresponds to a CSV file.
-An 'Uploaded file name' box should have appeared beneath the Submit button.
+Check if an 'Uploaded file name' box has appeared beneath the Submit button.
 If it did not, you did not select a file with Browse.
+If a file name appears, check it is the right file.
+Wait a few seconds, as large files can take a few seconds to load, and large Excel files can be especially slow.
+We recommend saving Excel format files as CSV files before upload, particularly if you encounter unexpected issues.

+Allowed file formats are .csv, .tsv, .txt, .xlsx, or .xls.
+Make sure you have selected an appropriate file and selected the correct file type for the selected file.

-If a file name appears and it is a CSV file, wait a few seconds as large files can take a few seconds to load.
-If you still see no Raw Data, the most common problem is your CSV file does not end with a new empty line.
+If you are using CSV format files, and still see no Raw Data, the most common problem is that your CSV file may not end with a new empty line.
 Open the file in a text editor, put your cursor to the right end of the last line and hit Return.
 Save the file and try again.

 **How do I create a metadata file?**